How do I get accreditation at the Cannes Film festival?

 Send your accreditation requests in time

 Remember, the festival has been running for years.
 There is no reason to wait to send in applications – in fact, the earlier you apply the greater the chance of being able to book accommodation at a better price.
-This year, the deadline to make a request for accreditation is April 1st, 2013.
+This year, the deadline to make a request for accreditation is April 1st, 2019.
 Beyond this date, things can be complicated.

 Accreditation requests sent later will be subject to severe restrictions: they will only be delivered on an highly exceptional basis upon presentation of supporting professional documents, and will be billed administrative handling costs.
+So there really is no reason to wait on this.

 How do you apply?